 Some might call it a career.
 I spend my days on the phone talking to prospective and past consultants, looking at resumes, and getting lots and lots of e-mail.

 It is from this unique position that I get to see a small section of the economy – who is hiring and firing in our area.
 I speak to both employed and unemployed individuals every day.

 Some people are looking for a career change.
 Others are looking for a paycheck.
 The job market is also changing, with a big increase in freelance and part-time jobs.

 Depending on your situation, you may be better off taking a job to keep your skills fresh and continue earning revenue.

 Unemployed?
 Take Any Job!

-There are a multitude of reasons to not turn down a potential job opportunity.
+There is a multitude of reasons to not turn down a potential job opportunity.

 Unemployment Will Run Out.
 For starters, you are unemployed.
-You shouldn’t turning down anything.
+You shouldn’t turn down anything.
 Those unemployment benefit checks will not last forever.

 Employers are a little more understanding these days with the recession we are all living through.
 Nonetheless, the smaller the gap on your resume the better.
 Get back into the workforce as soon as possible and avoid a huge gap on your resume.